-Please contact the following offices, if you have any questions regarding
+Please contact the following offices, if you have any questions regarding fees:

-- (1) Undergraduate fee assessment: Registrar's Office (492-3113) - (2) Graduate fee assessment: Faculty of Graduate Studies and Research (492-3499) - (3) Fee payment: Financial Services, Student Receivables (492-3000) Definitions of the terms used in this section can be found in the Glossary.
+(1) Undergraduate fee assessment: Registrar's Office (492-3113)

+- Graduate fee assessment: Faculty of Graduate Studies and Research (492-3499) - (3) Fee payment: Financial Services, Student Receivables (492-3000)

+Definitions of the terms used in this section can be found in the Glossary.

-22.2.1 Fall 2000/Winter 2001 Undergraduate Instructional and Noninstructional Fees
+22.2.1 Fall 2002/Winter 2003 Undergraduate Instructional and Noninstructional Fees

-(1) How Instructional Fees are Assessed: With few exceptions, tuition fees for undergraduate students are assessed by calculating the cost of each course in which the students are registered for credit, according to the following formula: fee index value x units of fee index.
+) How Instructional Fees are Assessed: With few exceptions, tuition fees for undergraduate students are assessed by calculating the cost of each course in which the students are registered for credit, according to the following formula: fee index value x units of fee index.
 In §201, the units of fee index are shown following the title of each course, and are indicated by fi.
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The undergraduate fee index for 2000/2001 is \$62.84.
-Students in the BSc in Dental Hygiene Post-Diploma program will be assessed at a fee index of \$77.52 which includes the regular Undergraduate fee index plus the Clinical Operations fee.
+The undergraduate fee index for 2002/2003 is \$67.20.
+Students in Dental Hygiene programs will be assessed at a fee index of \$82.92 which includes the regular Undergraduate fee index plus the Clinical Operations fee.